Binary matroids and local complementation: Some properties of isotropic matroids

 \subsection{The triangle property and strong maps}

-Recall Definition \ref{subt}: a subtransversal of $W(G)$ is a subset that contains no more than one element from each cell of the canonical partition.
-The ranks of subtransversals in $M(IAS(G))$ are connected to each other through the \emph{triangle property}, which is part of Bouchet's theory of isotropic systems \cite[Section 9]{Bi1}.
+Recall Definition \ref{subt}: a subtransversal of $W(G)$ is a subset that contains no more than one element from each triple of the vertex triangulation.
+The ranks of subtransversals in $M[IAS(G)]$ are connected to each other through the \emph{triangle property}, which is part of Bouchet's theory of isotropic systems \cite[Section 9]{Bi1}.